Nagarajugajji/OIBSIP/README.md

-#🩸Blood & Organ Donation Landing Page
+#🩸Blood & Organ Donation Web Page

 ##About the Project :
 This is a **responsive landing page** designed to raise awareness about **blood and organ donation**.